-The Infrastructure Investment and Jobs Act (IIJA, also known as the Bipartisan Infrastructure Law) is a sweeping funding opportunity to improve the United States’ roads, expand broadband access, and provide higher-paying jobs for impacted communities.
+Later that year, the Infrastructure Investment and Jobs Act (IIJA, also known as the Bipartisan Infrastructure Law) was passed.
+IIJA is a sweeping funding opportunity to improve the United States’ roads, expand broadband access, and provide higher-paying jobs for impacted communities.

-This website will also house video testimonials from folks who have successfully accessed these funds, one-pagers on major funds, and points of contact for grant writers and experts in subject matter within these bills.
+This website will also house video testimonials from folks who have successfully accessed these funds, and sources of technical assistance and resources related to this funding.

 A lot of the money will flow from the Federal government to the states, and from states to individual homes, businesses, and organizations.
 To see what funds North Carolina is applying for, visit this Department of Environmental Quality web page.
 We will post a South Carolina overview page when we find it.
 In the meantime, the individual pages on our website give updates on South Carolina funding.

 This toolkit is publicly available, so please spread it far and wide!
-It was built specifically for individuals and communities throughout North and South Carolina.
+It was built specifically for individuals and communities throughout North and South Carolina, but much of the information is applicable anywhere.

 This website will be updated every 3-6 months or as new information becomes available.
-Please contact us at info@energyfundsforall.org for the next estimated update.
+Please contact us at info@energyfundsforall.org for the next estimated update or to report out-of-date information.

 Yes!
 We welcome any thoughts, questions, and areas of improvement on the toolkit.
-If you see something that needs updating or have ideas on how to make our work better, please fill out our feedback form here.
+If you see something that needs updating or have ideas on how to make our work better, please email info@energyfundsforall.org.

 For general questions, please contact us at info@energyfundsforall.org.
 For any fund-specific questions, please refer to any point of contact listed under that specific opportunity.

 Yes!
-We have one-pagers on some funding opportunities here, and a full printout of this toolkit can be accessed by emailing us at info@energyfundsforall.org.
+We have one-pagers on some funding opportunities here, and a full printout of this toolkit can be requested by emailing us at info@energyfundsforall.org.

 Numerous organizations are offering technical assistance to North and South Carolinians wishing to apply for funding.
 Visit our Get Help page to find one or more organizations that might be able to help you.